 To maximise our time, we opted for a free city tour, the kind you enjoy and then tip at the end.
 We had arranged it online, and our meeting point was La Mano, the giant hand sculpture.

 We enjoyed a gentle 25-minute stroll from the cruise port to get to the sculpture.

 Creepy or wonderful?
 La Mano is a giant hand emerging from the sand.
 Actually, it’s just the fingers, and as a result, it is sometimes called Los Dedos (the fingers).
 Regardless of how you feel about it, this hand is probably the most Instagrammable spot in Punta del Este.

 Installed in 1982, it was part of the First International Meeting of Modern Outdoor Sculpture of Punta del Este.
 It is now a symbol of the city.
 Artist Mario Irrazábal has created similar artworks in Madrid, Chile’s Atacama Desert, and in Venice.

 Avenue of the Americas (Paseo de las Americas)

 La Mano is not alone.
 It is one of many fascinating sculptures from different worldwide artists.
 Most are across the road from the beach, and each of the displayed artworks represents something significant to the artist or the world.
 Aside from the hand, three of my favourites are:

-- Wings of a Bird: representing the damage man does to nature.
+- Wings of a Bird: represents the damage man does to nature.

 - Metamorphosis: The evolution of humans and machines.